keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

       -Dmigrated.auth.server.version=1.9.8.Final

+## Server configuration migration test
+This will compare if Wildfly configuration files (standalone.xml, standalone-ha.xml, domain.xml) are correctly migrated from previous version

+    mvn -f testsuite/integration-arquillian/tests/other/server-config-migration/pom.xml \
+      clean install \
+      -Dmigrated.version=1.9.8.Final-redhat-1

+For the available versions, take a look at the directory [tests/other/server-config-migration/src/test/resources/standalone](tests/other/server-config-migration/src/test/resources/standalone)

 ## Admin Console UI tests
 The UI tests are real-life, UI focused integration tests.
 Hence they do not support the default HtmlUnit browser.
 Only the following real-life browsers are supported: Mozilla Firefox, Google Chrome and Internet Explorer.
 For details on how to run the tests with these browsers, please refer to [Different Browsers](#different-browsers) chapter.